no fees until you get paid

 These damages are intangible, however, so they can be a little more difficult to calculate than economic damages.
 Fortunately, a car crash lawyer can help you quantify these losses so you can determine the total value of your injury claim.

-When you’re involved in an accident, you’ll need to focus on fighting for the compensation you’re owed.
+When you’re involved in an accident in Indianapolis, you’ll need to focus on fighting for the compensation you’re owed.
 You’ll also need to focus on protecting that compensation, not just how much it’s worth.
 If you’re not paying attention to the effects of these laws, your claim could suffer for it.

 Indiana laws can affect your claim before you ever get started.
 All claims have a time limit, and for Indiana residents, you’ll only have two years to file.
 If you don’t file your claim within two years of your accident, you could lose your chance at compensation for your suffering.

 You’ll also need to avoid any claims of fault.
 Indiana lawmakers understand that not all accidents are one person’s fault alone, so the other driver might claim you were partially responsible.
 Under modified comparative negligence, your compensation could be reduced by the amount of fault you’re found responsible for.
 If you’re found more than 50 percent at fault, you could be barred from recovery.

 For example, let’s say you’re hit by another driver, but it’s late at night, and you’re too drowsy to avoid the accident.
 You might be found 15 percent at fault for the accident, which doesn’t sound like much.
 Unfortunately, that means you’ll only receive 85 percent of the total compensation you deserve for your accident, which can translate into thousands of dollars less than what you expected.